 Student satisfaction of their online learning experience was gauged by the following item, "The activity was a good influence on me."
 (It is worth noting the English translation does not adequately capture the same meaning in Japanese.)
 A significant 70% of students reported that they strongly agreed, and 30% responded that they agreed with this statement.
 A small number of responses indicated that some students did not think that the activity was a good influence: more specifically, seven students reported that they did not agree, and one student strongly disagreed with the statement.
 Survey results indicate that 82% of students who participated in online activities chose to participate in online Events compared to 18% of students who chose to participate in online Visits.
 Similar to the in-person activities, the large majority of students preferred to participate in online activities facilitated by student staff.
-Although an overwhelming number of students chose to participate in online Events, the survey results show that a greater percentage of students who participated in online Visits reported that they strongly agreed (78%) that the activity was a good influence on them compared to students who participated in online Visits and the students participate in online Visits, allowing for more individualized attention and interaction between students, teachers, and student staff.
+Although an overwhelming number of students chose to participate in online Events, the survey results show that a greater percentage of students who participated in online Visits reported that they strongly agreed (78%) that the activity was a good influence on them compared to students who participated in online Events (68%).
+A possible explanation may be the smaller numbers of students participating in online Visits, allowing for more individualized attention and interaction between students, teachers, and student staff.
 Student responses indicate that the modified interventions and support from teachers and student staff are effective ways to promote students' positive learning experiences in the virtual learning environment.